🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 The Alhambra — Complete Booking & Visit Guide

-The Alhambra in Granada receives 2.7 million visitors annually in a complex that can accommodate only 6,600 per day in the Nasrid Palaces — the critical ticket.
+The Alhambra in Granada receives around 2.7 million visitors annually in a complex that strictly limits daily entry to the Nasrid Palaces — the critical ticket.
 Here is everything needed to actually get in.

 1